hillc255/NewsApp2/README.md

 ## Installation

-Project can be downloaded from GitHub:
+Project can be downloaded from GitHub:</br>
 https://github.com/hillc255/NewsApp2</br>

 ## API Reference

-Source of content comes from the open-source API for "The Guardian". https://open-platform.theguardian.com/documentation/</br>
+Source of content comes from the open-source API for "The Guardian". </br>
+https://open-platform.theguardian.com/documentation/</br>

 ## Tests (Future consideration!)